charlielobster/CUDA_NekRS/README.md

 sudo apt install git gh
 ```

-Create a personal access token to use with gh
+Create a personal access token to use with gh.

-On your github.com home page, go to your account's `Settings -> Developer Settings`
+On github, go to your account's `Settings -> Developer Settings`

 <img src="images/developer_settings.png" />